Reconciling Your Accounts with Patriot Software

-- Your “Patriot Balance” is the total of all transactions in Patriot that fall on or before your Statement Date you entered above.
+- Your “Patriot Balance” is the total of all transactions in Patriot that fall on or before the Statement Date you entered above.

 Below, all recorded transactions for that account in Patriot with dates that fall on or before your statement date and have not previously been accounted for in a bank reconciliation will appear.
 Check the box next to each transaction that matches your statement.
 Leave any transactions unchecked that don’t appear on your statement.
-If there are transactions on your account statement that are not yet recorded in Patriot, you will be able to enter more transactions on the next page.
+If transactions on your account statement are not yet recorded in Patriot, you will be able to enter more transactions on the next page.

 You can click “Save Progress” to stop here and finish your reconciliation later.
 You can pick up where you left off under the Reconciliations page.

 Add Deposits or Withdrawals

 If your account statement contains transactions that are not yet entered into Patriot, you will need to enter these missing deposits and withdrawals.
-If needed, you can click the “Back” link to review your transaction list again.
+You can click the “Back” link to review your transaction list again if needed.

 You will see four totals across the top:

 - Statement Balance: This is the amount you entered from your statement.

-- Patriot Balance: The is the total of all transactions in Patriot that fall on or before the Statement Date you entered.
+- Patriot Balance: The total of all Patriot transactions that fall on or before the Statement Date you entered.

 - Adjusted Balance: This is your statement balance, not including your unchecked transactions recorded in Patriot

 Things to Note:

-- When entering your Deposit or Withdrawal, be sure that your Post Date is on or before your statement date in order to be included.
+- When entering your Deposit or Withdrawal, be sure that your Post Date is on or before your statement date to be included.